one2blame/cs6265/README.md

 ## heaplab

-The `heaplab` submodule contains challenges, notes, and solutions for the HeapLAB course taught by Max Kemper.
+The `heaplab` submodule contains challenges, notes, and solutions for the HeapLAB course taught by Max Kamper.

 ## binex-research